aubreyrjones/lemon-py/README.md

 a parser generator is, this is maybe not something you need.

-lemon-py provides functions that compile a EBNF grammar and a lexer definition into a native/extension module for Python 3.x.
-The resulting parser module has no external dependencies (including on this project) and is suitable for use as a submodule in other projects.
+lemon-py provides functions that compile a EBNF grammar and a lexer definition into a standalone native/extension module for Python 3.x or C++ high-level lexer+parser definition.
+The resulting parser has no external dependencies (including on this project) and is suitable for use as a submodule in other projects.
 This project _itself_ has several dependencies, including a standard GNU native build chain.

 lemon-py parsers output a uniformly-typed parse tree.
 All productions are identified by a string name, and all terminal values are returned by string as well--no type conversions are applied inside of the parser module.
+The return parsed tree has several convenience operations defined on it, including GraphViz `dot` graphical visualization of parse trees, which ease early-stage language development.

 lemon-py grammar files are essentially just regular [lemon grammar files](lemon/lemon.html) but